US couple accused of ditching adopted girl, moving to Canada

-LAFAYETTE, Ind.
-(AP) — Indiana prosecutors have charged a couple with abandoning their adopted daughter in 2013 and moving to Canada, renting an apartment in Lafayette for the then-11-year-old girl but otherwise leaving her to fend for herself.
+INDIANAPOLIS (AP) — Indiana prosecutors have charged a couple with abandoning their adopted daughter in 2013 and moving to Canada, leaving the girl, who was just 11 years old and has dwarfism, in a rented apartment but providing her with no other financial support.

-Prosecutors in Tippecanoe County, where Lafayette is located, filed neglect charges Wednesday against 45-year-old Kristine Elizabeth Barnett and 43-year-old Michael Barnett.
+Tippecanoe County prosecutors filed neglect charges Wednesday against Kristine Elizabeth Barnett, 45, and Michael Barnett, 43.
 They had not been booked or arraigned as of Friday and online court records don't list an attorney for them.

-The Journal & Courier reports that the couple have an address in Indianapolis, but it wasn't immediately clear if they live there or if they still live in Canada.
+According to a probable cause affidavit filed in the case, the couple adopted the girl in 2010 and a doctor who examined her that year determined she was about 8 years old.
+When a detective spoke to Michael Barnett earlier this month, he said he and his wife had the girl's age legally changed to 22 in June of 2012 and that his wife told her to tell anyone who asked that she "looks young but was actually twenty-two."

-According to court documents, the couple adopted the girl, who has dwarfism, in 2010 when she was 8 years old.
-She had come to the U.S. through an adoption program two years earlier from her native Ukraine.
+Barnett told the detective that he and his wife rented an apartment in Lafayette in July 2013 and, despite knowing that the child knew no one in that city, they left her there and moved to Canada, investigators wrote in the affidavit.
+Barnett said that other than paying the apartment's rent, they provided the girl with no financial support.

 Information from: Journal and Courier, http://www.jconline.com